 Class 9 - Secured Debt Of RAH Investments - Class 9 is impaired.
-The Secured Debt of RAH Investments consists of a debt of \$1,282,189.71 secured by a first lien on One (1) American Pulverizer Company Hybrid 60 x 60 Hammermill System S/N 9085, 2007 Sennebogen 825; DM Heavy Lift Crane, a second lien on One (1) 1130 HP DC Shredder Drive 725 Motor 1040 RPM, all of which is utilized by the Debtor.
+The Secured Debt of RAH Investments consists of a debt of \$1,282,189.71 secured by a first lien on One (1) American Pulverizer Company Hybrid 60 x 60 Hammermill System S/N 9085 which is utilized by the Debtor.
 Upon confirmation of the Debtor's Plan, the debt will be deemed cured of all financial and non-financial defaults, and the instruments evidencing the Secured Debt will be modified, including the deletion of prepayment penalties and reporting obligations other than as provided in the Plan.
-The claim of \$1,282,189.71 will be paid and amortized over 120 months at 4.50%, payable monthly in arrears, beginning on the first of the month, following the passage of the first full month after the Effective Date.
+The claim will be paid the value of the collateral -\$800,000.00, amortized over 120 months at 4.50%, payable monthly in arrears, beginning on the first of the month, following the passage of the first full month after the Effective Date.
 (For example, if the Effective Date March 12, 2018, interest will begin to accrue on April 1, 2018, and the first monthly payment of principal and interest will be due May 1, 2018).
-The Secured Debt will retain all prepetition security interests, will be due and payable on the 73rd monthly payment coming due under the Plan, and all liens will be released upon the final payment.
-All inconsistent provisions in the debt instruments will be null and void.
+The Secured Debt will retain all prepetition security interests, will be due and payable on the 73rd monthly payment coming due under the Plan, and all liens will be released upon the final payment. inconsistent provisions in the debt instruments will be null and void.
 Debtor will reserve the right to prepay any Class 9 Claim without penalty.